Flashing, Indecent Exposure and Sex Acts in Public

 A person commits an offence of exposure if they intentionally expose their genitals with the intention of someone seeing them and them being alarmed or distressed.

-Any person who carries out an act of obscene nature in the public can also be charged with ‘outraging public decency’.
+Any person who carries out an act of obscene nature in public can also be charged with ‘outraging public decency’.
 You can outrage public decency if you behave in a lewd, obscene or disgusting nature.

 Select any card you feel you need to.
 Once you've done this, use the "See my options" button to get your advice.